olamileke/bookble/README.md

 ### Bookble

 ------------
 I picked up Nest JS and built this as a quick way to get my hands dirty with it.
 I wanted a more fully fledged alternative to Express.
+Basically, a batteries included Node framework which came out of the box with most of what I could possibly need.
 Express always felt like a bunch of packages thrown together.
 Plus, I like the fact that it has first class Typescript support.
-Setting up Typescript with Express is an actual pain.

 It makes use of a MongoDB database while I am using Mongoose via the [@nestjs/mongoose](https://github.com/nestjs/mongoose "@nestjs/mongoose") wrapper as the ODM (Object Document Mapper) to interface with the underlying MongoDB collections.
 Its running on one of my side domains [https://bookble.themilestonesapp.xyz](https://bookble.themilestonesapp.xyz "https://bookble.themilestonesapp.xyz").